KoreTeknology/Blender-GN-Library-Addon/README.md

 ## Acknowledgments

 > *If you are using the node-presets.py addon, you may have find out that it includes all types of nodes in only one category.
-The asset manager is a cool option too, but as it doesnt require an image preview, why not getting our favorite geometry node presets directly from the editor! ;)*
+The asset manager is a cool option too, but as it doesnt require an image preview or any tags, why not getting our favorite geometry node presets directly from the Geometry nodes editor itself?! ;)*

 <img src="https://img.shields.io/badge/Blender-3.1.0-green" /> <img src="https://img.shields.io/badge/Python-3.7-blue" /> <img src="https://img.shields.io/badge/Addon-1.3.2-orange" />